 - Be a U.S. citizen or eligible non-citizen

 - Sign a statement of educational purpose and a certification statement on overpayment and default (both found on the Free Application for Federal Student Aid (FAFSA)

 - Be enrolled or accepted for enrollment as a regular student working toward a degree or certificate in an eligible program.
 NOTE: Audit Courses are counted towards regular enrollment and Financial Aid will not pay for these courses.

-Students placed on Probation are required to complete all hours they register for with a 2.0 grade point average or better.
-The probation period is for one semester unless the attempted/cumulative completion rate is below 67%.
-Failure to meet the terms of the probation period will result in denial of financial aid until the student pays for and successfully completes one semester with a 2.0 GPA.
+Students placed on Warning are required to complete all hours they register for with a 2.0 grade point average or better.
+The warning period is for one semester unless the attempted/cumulative completion rate is below 67%.
+Failure to meet the terms of the warning period will result in denial of financial aid until the student pays for and successfully completes one semester with a 2.0 GPA.
 In this case the student must complete all the hours registered for and must register for at least 6 credit hours.

-Students who claim extenuation circumstances, which contributed to loss of financial aid, may submit an appeal to the Financial Aid Committee for reinstatement of financial aid.
+Students who claim extenuating circumstances, which contributed to loss of financial aid, may submit an appeal to the Financial Aid Office for reinstatement of financial aid.
 Please contact the Financial Aid Office for deadline dates for appeals.

 Financial Aid Time Frame

 The Financial Aid Office also monitors time frame for all students on financial aid.
 Financial aid regulations state that a school must set a maximum time frame in which a student is expected to finish a program of study.